eurostat/NLP4Stat/README.md

 ## Project instantiation

 ### 1. Docker image
-Create the docker image using the `docker-compose up [docker-compose.yml](Docker%20Images/docker-compose.yml)`
+Create the docker image using the `docker-compose up docker-compose.yml`.
+The [docker-compose.yml](Docker%20Images/docker-compose.yml) is in the `Docker Images` folder.

 ### 2. Conmect to the Virtuoso docker image